DanielH0612/Lager-API/README.md

 # Lager API

-A REST API built with Node.js, Express.js, and PostgreSQL for managing products, inventory, and customer orders.
+Backend REST API for inventory and order management with stock handling, built using Node.js, Express.js and PostgreSQL.

 ## Overview